v3nusf1ytrab/About-me-/README.md

 ![1b1a39eb512da60c6f18f915616e19d4](https://github.com/user-attachments/assets/a7f08628-6741-4bd0-9cac-d9e657558d95)

+We are currently undiagnosed, however we are planning on getting tested at the very least.
+Please keep in mind that many systems can't get a diagnosis for a variety of reasons, we don't know how long it will take for us to get diagnosed.

+As a collective; please use They/Grave/It pronouns for us as a whole.

+we are bodily a 15 year old in which our birthday is October 13th.

+Current diagnosed conditions; ADHD, Anxiety, and Depression.

+We are a mainly English individual, we know little things in other languages.

+Comfort kins (in general for our system);

+•Dust!Sans from Dusttale

+•Horror!Sans from Horrortale (We don't support the creator)

+•Lust!Sans from Underlust (We don't support the creator)

+•Reaper!Sans from Reapertale (We don't support the creator)

+•Discord from MLP

+•Eternal Sugar Cookie from CRK

+•Sun & Moon from FNAF

 General DNI list;

 • Pro/Conshippers (We don't like either of you.
 We are talking about the proshippers who allow Conshipping, light proshippers are fine ig but absolutely kms at even typing this. ~Lovesick)